 In 1961, following an international summer tour with the Filipinescas Dance Troupe, Rosendo left his native Philippines to pursue graduate studies in Music Composition at Catholic University of America in Washington, D.C.
 He received his M.M. in Theory and Composition in 1963.
 His SATB arrangement of “Guardian of Truth” Alma Mater Song of The Catholic University of America still is posted at the CU webpage.

 While engaged in his studies, Rosendo had found opportunities to promote his work, as well as perform.
-One occasion was captured in this photograph at the World Premier performance of a composition featured by the 200-member All-South Jersey High School Symphony and Chorus at the Moorestown High School in January 1963: Shown procuring autographs from Rosendo are two members of the South Jersey Orchestra, Ann Barrett on the far left, and recognized French Horn player Kendall Betts on the far right.
+One occasion was captured in this photograph at the World Premier performance of his “Servant and Master Am I” featured by the 200-member All-South Jersey High School Symphony and Chorus at the Moorestown High School in January 1963: Shown procuring autographs from Rosendo are two members of the South Jersey Orchestra, Ann Barrett on the far left, and recognized French Horn player Kendall Betts on the far right.
 To the immediate left of Rosendo is Clarence W. Miller, conductor of the Choral Concert, and to his immediate right is Russell Stanger, then Associate Conductor of the New York Philharmonic, who conducted the South Jersey Orchestra.

 This article was in La Crosse Tribune, dated Saturday, December 15, 1962.
 It is announcing the premiere of “A Tale of Christmas” by the Viterbo University Chorale at the Viterbo University Fine Arts Center in Wisconsin.
 The premiere was facilitated by Sister M. Cyrilla, at the time working on her doctorate in music at The Catholic University of America and a colleague of Rosendo’s.